elyograg/shard_duplicate_finder/README.md

 http(s)://server:port/solr/corename

+You'll need one URL for each shard.
+If SolrCloud replication has not encountered any problems, then you can pick any replica.
+A different program would be required to detect discrepancies between replicas within a single shard.

 Accepts -D options for system properties just like Java would, if for instance you need to provide a keystore with CA certificates.